-In additional to space heating/cooling, there is a doublewall desuperheater for pre-heating domestic hot water with ~5% of the heat pump's capacity.
+In additional to the main space heating/cooling functions, there is a double-wall desuperheater for pre-heating domestic hot water with ~5% of the heat pump's capacity.
 This function is only active when the heat pump is running for space heating or cooling purposes.
 An energy-efficient bronze head circ pump for the desuperheater circuit is built in, along with a temperature control.

 A two-stage scroll compressor with suction accumulator is standard.
 The blower motor is a premium constant-airflow ECM.
 The outdoor loop refrigerant to water heat exchanger is a heavy duty coaxial copper / steel model, with optional CuNi inner tube available for open loop applications.
-A single electronic expansion valve (EEV) regulates superheat.
-The cabinet is constructed from powder coated galvanized sheet metal.
+Two electronic expansion valves (EEVs) regulate superheat.
+The cabinets are constructed from powder coated galvanized sheet metal.